 Citroen Xsara Picasso 1.8i 16V

-The Picasso is designed and built in such a way that the owner, driver or any user adapts it to their needs and wishes.
-Of course, she is not omnipotent.
-Measures are a compromise between maneuverability, price and parking space (say a garage) on the one hand and interior space on the other.
-The formula from other manufacturers is so successful that Citroën followed suit.
-With Picasso, not with Pablo.
+Picasso is designed and built in such a way that the owner, driver or any user adapts it to needs and wishes.
+Of course, it is not omnipotent.
+The measures are a compromise between maneuverability, price and parking space (say, a garage) on the one hand, and interior space on the other.
+The formula of other manufacturers is so successful that Citroën followed suit.
+With Picasso, not Pablo.

 Fashion matters too.
-I'm not sure we humans are in desperate need of such a machine; first they did it, and then they “invaded the nation”, a fashionable thing.
-But I do not want to say that it is useless.
+I'm not sure we humans are in desperate need of such a machine; first made, then "invaded the nation", a fashionable thing.
+But I don't mean to say it's useless.

-Picasso is very useful in his own way.
+In its own way, Picasso is very useful.
 Removing and installing the rear seats is not the easiest task, as the seats are not light, so many ladies can trip.
-But from the second type, you can remove each individually or any two or all three.
-Now there should be no shortage of space.
-Of course, I'm talking about the luggage compartment and, conditionally, if things are not completely dirty, about the cargo.
+But from the second type, you can remove each one separately or any two or all three.
+There should be no shortage of space now.
+Of course, I am talking about the luggage compartment and, conditionally, if the things are not completely dirty, about the cargo.

 Picasso will undoubtedly be remembered by everyone for his characteristic caliber; because of their design and because of their location.
 Right in the middle of the dash, somewhere above and below the integrated sun visor, they have good and bad sides.
 Man has long discovered that analog meters are the most readable, that is, they take the least time to read, while Picasso has digital ones.